 Attribute name Description Value set name Name of the Job or media file. string priority The Job priority.
 Enumeration: "Low", "Medium" or "High" profile Name of the Profile of the Job. string mediaset Name of the MediaSet for the Job. string started The time at which the Job or media file started processing. dateTime (in yyyy-MM-ddTHH:mm:ss format) completed The time at which the Job or media file finished processing. dateTime (in yyyy-MM-ddTHH:mm:ss format) result The result for a Job or media file.
 Enumeration: "Success", "Warning" or "Error" path Location (URL) from where the processed media file was obtained. string size Size of the media file (in bytes). integer status Processing status for the media file.
 Enumeration: "waiting", "copying", "processing", "complete", "paused" or "aborted" progress Progress of media file processing represented in percentage. integer, in the range 0-100 url A hyperlink that points back into the Cerify Web user interface, to a location where more information can be obtained regarding the Job, media file or alert.
+URL

-URL alertid An identifier that represents the specific type of alert that was raised.
-For a complete list of Cerify alert IDs, refer to Alerts (see page 143). title A title representing the alert that was raised. string level Severity level for the alert.
-Enumeration: "info", "warning", "error" or "fatal" location The location of the alert, which is a Template rule or a video/audio frame that generated this alert. start Optional column only present for quality alerts.
-Refer to start and end positions of quality alerts (see page 62) for a detailed description. end Optional column only present for quality alerts.
-For detailed description, refer to start and end positions of quality alerts (see page 62). channelindex When processing a multichannel audio stream, this index will indicate the channel to which the alert applies.
-Only present for audio quality alerts. channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", "video", "audio" or "system" Attribute name Description Value set level Severity level for the alert.
-Enumeration: "info", "warning", "error" or "fatal" alertid that was raised.
-For a complete list of Cerify alert IDs, integer location The location of the alert, which is a Template rule or a video/audio frame that generated this alert. start Optional column only present for quality alerts.
-Refer to start and end positions of quality alerts (see page 62) for a detailed description. end Optional column only present for quality alerts.
-For detailed description, refer to start and end positions of quality alerts (see page 62). channelindex When processing a multichannel audio stream, this index will indicate the channel to which the alert applies.
-Only present for audio quality alerts. channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", title A title representing the alert that was raised. string video/audio frame that generated this alert.
-Start Optional column only present for quality alerts.
-Refer to start and end positions of quality alerts (see page 62) for a detailed description. end Optional column only present for quality alerts.
-For detailed description, refer to start and end positions of quality alerts (see page 62). channelindex When processing a multichannel audio stream, this index will indicate the channel to which the alert applies.
-Only present for audio quality alerts. channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", level Severity level for the alert. to start and end positions of quality alerts (see page 62) for a detailed description. end Optional column only present for quality alerts.
-For detailed description, refer to start and end positions of quality alerts (see page 62).
-Channelindex When processing a multichannel audio stream, this integer index will indicate the channel to which the alert applies.
-Only present for audio quality alerts.
-Channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", location · string detailed description, refer to start and end positions of quality alerts (see page 62). channelindex When processing a multichannel audio stream, this integer index will indicate the channel to which the alert applies.
-Only present for audio quality alerts. channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", start to start and end positions of quality alerts (see string index will indicate the channel to which the alert applies.
-Only present for audio quality alerts.
-Channelname The name of the channel to which the alert applies, as given by the audio standard.
-Only present for audio quality alerts.
-The type of alert raised.
-Enumeration: "parameter", "container", end detailed description, refer to start and end positions of string given by the audio standard.
-Only present for audio quality alerts. type The type of alert raised.
-Enumeration: "parameter", "container", channelindex index will indicate the channel to which the alert integer channelname given by the audio standard.
-Only present for audio string type The type of alert raised.
-Enumeration: "parameter", "container", "video", "audio" or "system" details Alert details. string details Alert details. string
+Attribute name Description Value set alertid An identifier that represents the specific type of alert that was raised.
+For a complete list of Cerify alert IDs, refer to Alerts (see page 165) . integer title A title representing the alert that was raised. string level Severity level for the alert.
+Enumeration: "info", "warning", "error" or "fatal" location The location of the alert, which is a Template rule or a video/audio frame that generated this alert. string start Optional column only present for quality alerts.
+Refer to start and end positions of quality alerts (see page 74) for a detailed description. string end Optional column only present for quality alerts.
+For detailed description, refer to start and end positions of quality alerts (see page 74). string channelindex When processing a multichannel audio stream, this index will indicate the channel to which the alert applies.
+Only present for audio quality alerts. integer channelname The name of the channel to which the alert applies, as given by the audio standard.
+Only present for audio quality alerts. string type The type of alert raised.
+Enumeration: "parameter", "container", "video", "audio" or "system" details Alert details. string